starknet-io/SNIPs/SNIPS/snip-12.md

 Introduced in revision `1`

 It will be encoded as the following object.
-This type does NOT need to be declared on the `types` section.
+This type does NOT need to be declared in the `types` section.

 This allows wallets to group the token with the amount for better display.
-Wallets would be able to should correct decimals, fiat value, icon…)
+Wallets would be able to should correct decimals, fiat values, icon…)

 ```js
 "TokenAmount": [